Mazamars312/Analogue-Amiga/README.md

 Do note that it takes a while to boot up, especially if you have a slow SD card.
 It's a 9GB+ hard drive file that needs to be mounted and booted from.

+## Changes from 0.2.2 to 0.2.3

+* Recent MiSTer improvements by robinson5 ported to the core by rsn8887, thanks!
+This fixes audio in Pit-Fighter, Torvak the Warrior, Risky Woods.
+Also fixes issues in Nexus 7, Roots 2.0, and Domination demos.

 ## Changes from 0.2.1 to 0.2.2

 * Hybris scoreboard graphics issue fixed.